jmgimeno/simple-graphics/README.md

-# Simple Graphics Library with Keyboard Events
+# Simple Graphics Library with Mouse and Keyboard Events

 Based on http://horstmann.com/sjsu/graphics/